techbatman29/PythonProgramms/README.md

 Unlearn, Relearn and Learn has always been words of motivation for me...

-Hello all I am Electronics and Communication Student and Welcome to my Python Program Repository in here you will find some basic programms that I have practized for making myself familiarize with basic programming and to improve further in the process of learning Python.
+Hello all I am Electronics and Communication Student and Welcome to my Python Program Repository

+Here you will find some basic programs that I have practised to familiarize basic programming and improve further in the process of learning Python.

-Hopefully it should as well as help other Python Beginner Programmers like me :)
+Hopefully it may help other Python Beginner Programmers..

-So, Programmers or Tech Savvys out there if you happen to see some errors or trouble in some test cases in the programs Do help me out!!!
+So, Programmers or Tech Savvys out there, if you happen to see some errors in the given program.
+Do help me out!!!

-I would like to thank Edureka Python Programming Course which helps as the resoruce of questions solved..
+I would like to thank Edureka Python Programming Course which helps as the resoruce of questions solved here..

 Thank you